How do discounts work?

 There are also exceptions that apply to Service Personnel that are liable for a Council Tax Premium charge where a property has been unoccupied and unfurnished for 24 months or more.

-If you think this may apply to you please contact Dave Churchill, Revenues Manager on a direct line of 01278 435777 or complete the application form at the foot of this page.
+If you think this may apply to you please contact the Revenues Section on 0845 408 2541 or complete the application form at the foot of this page.

 Empty Property Discounts